invoiceninja/invoiceninja/docs/configure.rst

 Troubleshooting
 ---------------

+- Check a company name is set on Settings > Company Details
 - Check storage/logs/laravel-error.log for relevant errors.
 - To determine the path you can run ``which phantomjs`` from the command line.
 - We suggest using PhantomJS version >= 2.1.1, users have reported seeing 'Error: 0' with older versions.